-Kale’s turnkey IT solutions have stemmed from our never ending quest for industry knowledge.
+Kale’s turnkey IT solutions have stemmed from our never-ending quest for industry knowledge.
 We keep ourselves abreast of the latest industry trends, innovations and bring the same to our valued readers through our article segment.
 Read what is brewing in the Logistics domain and our take on it, in this section.

 The concept of Smart Data has gained tremendous importance in the contemporary business scenarios.
 Every domain is seeking Smart Data capabilities to enhance business and gain a winning edge over their competitor.
 Smart Data enables the industry to perform several informed strategic decisions based on simple logic and common sense.
 Industry in general often confuses between the concept of ‘Big Data’ and ‘Smart Data’ and uses both terms interchangeably.
-However in reality , while the concept of Smart Data is related to the qualitative aspect of data, the Big Data refers to the volume or the quantitative aspect of data.
-The challenge surrounding the availability of enormous volume of data is real.
+However, in reality , while the concept of ‘Smart Data’ is related to the qualitative aspect of data, the term ‘Big Data’ refers to the volume or the quantitative aspect of data.
+The challenge surrounding the availability of enormous volumes of data is real.
 Strategy makers are chasing every possible data snippet with an objective to make a tangible benefit to their existing business, without adequate understanding of what might be impactful for their business model and what might not.
 This has caused enormous data noise.
-The concept of Smart Data enables to eliminate this ‘noise’ and only bring forth the information that is pertinent, strategically important and is likely to result into positively impactful decisions.
+The concept of Smart Data enables to eliminate this ‘noise’ and only brings forth the information that is pertinent, strategically important and is likely to result in positively impactful decisions.

-In spite of these applications of Smart Data, the synergy of entire Supply Chain which involves the journey of goods from manufacturing to end customer, is not yet completely ‘smartened.’
+Despite these applications of Smart Data, the synergy of entire Supply Chain which involves the journey of goods from manufacturing to end customer, is not yet completely ‘smartened.’

-The biggest challenge is that many players across the Supply Chain, especially those who seek to limit their businesses only to profit catering rather than bringing quality to operations, or those in dearth of capital are not completely open to the idea of Smart Data.
-Another hindrance in the acceptability and use of Smart Data is the preconditions that effective Smart Data application needs.
-Most players exhibit reluctance to change of legacy systems, have no organised historical records and are reluctant to invest in newer systems.
+The biggest challenge is that many players across the Supply Chain, especially those who seek to limit their businesses only to profiteering rather than bringing quality to operations, or those in dearth of capital are not completely open to the idea of Smart Data.
+Another hindrance in the acceptability and use of Smart Data is the preconditions that an effective Smart Data application needs.
+Most players exhibit reluctance to change legacy systems, have no organised historical records and are reluctant to invest in newer systems.

-Having pertinent analytical skills, and an understanding of processes and business concepts and the ways to turn data and insight into a competitive advantage, is another grey area faced by the LSPs.
+Having pertinent analytical skills, and an understanding of processes and business concepts and the ways to turn data and insights into a competitive advantage, is another grey area faced by the LSPs.
 In order to generate business benefits, the obtained data and analytics have to be an integral part of the relevant processes.
-To realize those preconditions, responsibilities and priorities need to be defined and budgets (investments) need to be allocated.
-Moreover, skilled workforce needs to be placed to equip organisations to make the most out of Smart Data adoption.
+To realise those preconditions, responsibilities and priorities need to be defined and budgets (investments) need to be allocated.
+Moreover, skilled workforce needs to be placed to equip organisations to make the most of Smart Data adoption.
 All these obstacles greatly affect the reach and impact of Smart Data technology on the Supply Chain and Logistics domain.

 Smart Data transformation can only be a reality if businesses are optimistic about investing in the structural, financial and functional prerequisites and are consequently aligning their processes and responsibilities based on this realisation.
-Evidently many Supply Chain enterprises are atill struggling to reap the benefits of Smart Data.
-Prompt implementation of transformational initiatives and risk to fall behind their competitors are the intimidating factors.
+Evidently many Supply Chain enterprises are still struggling to reap the benefits of Smart Data.
+Prompt implementation of transformational initiatives and risk of falling behind their competitors are the intimidating factors.
 Apart from these factors, the quality of data that is being used and the purpose for which it has been utilised are the deciding factors to decode the success of Smart Data application.
 Relevant data needs to be extracted and inserted into a business workflow to automate the specific business transaction.
-With enormous amount of Big Data scattered across a host of sources, identifying relevant data, maintaining repository of it and applying it to the daily transactions needs intelligence system and analytics.
+With enormous amount of Big Data scattered across a host of sources, identifying relevant data, maintaining repository of it and applying it to the daily transactions needs intelligence systems and analytics.